Leave a Message

 Housing Market Trends

 Alaska Junction remains highly desirable for buyers and renters seeking walkability, community feel, and convenience to downtown Seattle.
-For buyers, the area offers a diverse housing stock and long-term appeal tied to neighborhood identity.
-Renters benefit from proximity to transit, nightlife, and services.
+For buyers, the area offers a diverse housing stock and long-term appeal tied to neighborhood identity, while renters benefit from proximity to transit, nightlife, and everyday services.

-Whether you’re looking for a cozy craftsman, a modern condo, or a family home near shops and schools, Alaska Junction provides flexible options with lasting value.
+Whether you’re looking for a cozy craftsman, a modern condo, or a family home near shops and schools, Alaska Junction offers flexible options with lasting value.
+If you're considering buying a home here, you can learn more about Mara’s approach to the home buying process in West Seattle.

 Search Homes